Museums

 email: aggv@aggv.bc.ca

-Open daily in the historic neighbourhood of Rockland and just a short walk from town, the Art Gallery of Greater Victoria is home to B.C.'s largest public art collection.
-Its collections feature one of Canada's leading Asian collections, including an original Japanese Shinto Shrine located outside in their quaint Asian Garden, and extensive works by Emily Carr.
-Exhibitions range from Asian, historical and Canadian art, and engaging contemporary.
-Gallery Shop features an impressive array of art, pottery, scarves, jewelry and much more from local artists and artisans.
+Open Tuesday through Sunday in the historic neighbourhood of Rockland and just a short walk from downtown, the Art Gallery of Greater Victoria is home to B.C.'s largest public art collection.
+With over 24,000 objects, the AGGV Collection represents significant works produced in this region and art that represents our histories.
+Since its founding the AGGV has been assembling work from around the Pacific Rim and has established one of the finest collections of Asian art in the world, including an original Japanese Shinto Shrine located outside in the Asian Garden.
+Exhibitions range from Asian, to historical and Canadian art, featuring work by Emily Carr, to engaging contemporary shows.
+The Gallery Shop features an impressive array of art, pottery, jewelry, books and much more from local artists and artisans.
+The AGGV also offers a wide-range of programming themed around current exhibitions and projects, including virtual programs for those who would prefer to stay at home.
+Visit the AGGV's website for details, or follow AGGV activities on Facebook, Instagram, and Twitter.

 Back to top...